dripemails/web/README.md

 ## 🤝 Contributing

+We welcome contributions from developers around the world!
+Whether you're interested in contributing code, improving documentation, or adding new features, we'd love to have you join our community.

+**Want to get involved?** Email us at **founders@dripemails.org** to introduce yourself and let us know what you'd like to contribute.

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+For contribution guidelines, please see our [Contributing Guide](CONTRIBUTING.md).

 ### Development Setup